 Due to the conceptual nature of future development, site-specific proposals would require individual assessments of potential impacts to fire protection services.
 The Riverside County Fire Department would review and comment on each individual site plan submitted, prior to approval.
-As part of the review, the Riverside County Fire Department would impose standard conditions of approval, including recommending mitigation, which would ensure that individual project impacts on fire protection services are reduced to a less than significant level.
+As part of the review, the Riverside County Fire Department would ensure that individual project impacts on fire protection services are reduced to a less than significant level.
 Additionally, residential and non-residential developments would be required to pay fire facilities development impact fees in accordance with the Municipal Code.
 Chapter 3.38.060, Fire facilities residential development impact fees, and Chapter 3.42.060, Fire facilities commercial and industrial development impact fees, require development projects to pay development impact fees for the purpose of acquiring, designing, constructing, improving, providing and maintaining fire services facilities provided for in the City's General Plan and its adopted Capital Improvement Program.